 Reliegos, a former Roman village that was resettled in the 10th century, has few reminders of its past (though you can still see many private family bodegas tucked into its hillsides like Hobbit holes).

-Group fluctuations had peaked by the time we arrived at our night’s Albergue as 14 multicultural pilgrims came together to celebrate with home-cooked pasta, a toothsome dessert and several bottles of sparkling Spanish cava.
+Group fluctuations had peaked by the time we arrived at our night’s Albergue; 14 multicultural pilgrims had gathered to celebrate with home-cooked pasta, a toothsome dessert and several bottles of sparkling Spanish cava.

 ‘Happy Birthday’ renditions in English, Spanish, Swedish, Italian, German, Polish and Danish reverberated around the courtyard before the chatter of conversation returned.
 Then, like from an angel on high, a South Korean pilgrim emerged from a balcony above and brought the house down with an extraordinary virtuosic performance, commanding both a standing ovation and a whoop of hysterical laughter.